jlefkoff/NUWireless-Site/README.md

 This is the current (2025) redo of the Northeastern University Wireless Club Website.

 The goal this time is to make it as simple to update as possible.
-The site is mostly made up of markdown files in the repo root.
+The site is mostly made up of markdown files in the `pages` directory.
 These are rendered into html using the [11ty](https://www.11ty.dev/) generator.
 On pushes to the main branch, cloudflare pages automagically rebuilds and redeploys the site.

 ### Building Locally